 The ad space was bought for three months at a price of $30,000.
 It produced a click-through rate of a whopping 44%.

 - 1994 was also the year when CompuServe and America Online introduced their web portal.

 - Marc Andreessen and Jim Clark start NetScape.

-- CMP’s Tech web – a site that provided information of computer and technology related products – was launched with banner ads from AT&T, Tandem Computers Incorporation and MCI.
+- CMP’s Tech web—a site that provided information about computer and technology-related products—was launched with banner ads from AT&T, Tandem Computers Incorporation and MCI.

-In 1995, Yahoo transformed itself from just being a web directory to a commercial business, the same year in which they did the first keyword based advertisement.
+In 1995, Yahoo transformed itself from just being a web directory to a commercial business, the same year in which they did the first keyword-based advertising.